Articles on: Developer API

 }

-Here, the response contains the server-assigned id of the document.
+The response contains the server-assigned ID of the document.
 At this point the document is now enqueued for processing.
 You can use the /query API endpoint to query the status of the AI Detection request.
+The average time to complete an AI Detection check is between 2-4 seconds.
+It may take longer depending on word count.

 Query